This is the classic recipe for Italian sweet shortcrust pastry dough, called pasta frolla. Use it for tarts, pies, crostata and cookies!

 Classic Italian crostata (jam tart), tarts and pies take about 30 to 45 minutes.

-Biscuits (cookies) and tartelettes take about 12 minutes to 15 minutes.
+Cookies, biscuits and tartelettes take about 12-15 minutes.

 - If you use the sandy method, make sure your butter is cold.
-If your kitchen is warm, transfer the cubed butter in the freezer for 10 minutes to chill.
+If your kitchen is warm, transfer the cubed butter to the freezer for 10 minutes to chill.

 - The less you work the dough with your hands the better, because their warmth will make the butter soften faster.